adeira/universe/src/fetch/README.md

 })();
 ```

 There are however some interesting features on top of this API.
-You can for example change the internal timings (the defaults are good enough):
+You can for example change the internal timings:

 ```js
 import fetchWithRetries from '@adeira/fetch';